+[1] VPC ID

-[1] VPC Write down the VPC ID (vpc-xxxxxxxx), which is needed later for setting up the AWS virtual IP resource.
+Write down the VPC ID (vpc-xxxxxxxx) because it is necessary to set up the AWS Virtual IP resource later.

 2. Configure the Internet gateway.

 Add an Internet gateway to access the Internet from the VPC.

 -> To create an Internet gateway, select Internet Gateways > Create internet gateway on the VPC Management console.
 Attach the created Internet gateway to the VPC.